 • Wide range of colors and options: PLA comes in many different forms, and manufacturers have made this filament in almost any color you can think of.
 Additionally, there are composite and special-purpose PLA filaments, such as carbon-fiber-infused PLA, glittery PLA, and even scented PLA.

-• Eco-friendlier: PLA is derived from plant-based renewable resources and can be composted by industrial means.
+• Eco-friendlier: PLA is derived from renewable resources instead of petrochemicals, like most other thermoplastics.
 Further, studies have shown that the production of PLA consumes 65% less energy and produces substantially fewer greenhouse gases than are produced by conventional plastics.

 • Non-toxic: PLA is non-toxic when it can be kept uncontaminated, expanding its applications to areas such as the medical and food industries.